 VINNIE & MISSY (The ZEN Siblings): Vinnie and Missy’s original human parent had terminal cancer and was looking for someone special to adopt the brother and sister together.
 My sister and niece drove from Redding, CA to Salem, OR to meet this lovely woman and her one-year-old shy kittens.
 When they returned home, the human parent of the kittens immediately emailed my sister that she would love for her to care for them.
 Missy and Vinnie are inseparable and always cuddling and loving on each other.
 They no longer are shy and hug and love their new human parents’ as well.
 My sister says that she feels closer to these two Zen kitties than any other cats she has adopted.

-BABZ ON THE BEACH: Babz is a savvy and social city girl who lives in the sometimes “gender fluid” West End of Vancouver near the popular beach area and hotel (Hotel Sylvia and English Bay Beach) where she loves to play.
+BABZ ON THE BEACH: Babz is a savvy and social city girl who lives in the sometimes “gender fluid” West End of Vancouver near the popular English Bay Beach and Hotel Sylvia where she loves to play.
 Her human mom says Babz is quite “fluid” herself, not entirely committed to her designated female gender.
 Babz has her very own quirky sense of style and humor, and like many West End residents, enjoys a variety of delicious foods.
 She is very devoted to her mom.
+Most of us down here respect and like our Canadian neighbors and are not seeking 51st craziness.

 THE DUKE OF ALL TIME: My dad was a fan of John Wayne, “The Duke” so it was only appropriate that one of my earliest known family dogs was named Duke.
 Serendipitous that John Wayne got this nickname “little Duke” as a child from local fireman because he never went anywhere without his large pet Airedale Terrier, “Duke.”
 Our Duke was a very loyal and watchful dog, my dad’s dog who looked out for us kids along-side my mom’s dog, Lassie.
-Like my dad who grew up on a farm in Neligh Nebraska, loved Johnny Cash, and is a very hard worker, Duke followed in his footsteps.
-Lassie on the other hand, like my mom who grew up in LA, and who loved fashion, ice skating and listened to Ella Fitzgerald was an elegant and smart lady dog.
-Both were always by my side as I struggled along as a toddler with a cast up to my thigh from being kicked by a pony (petting it in the wrong place!).
+Like my dad who grew up on a farm in Neligh Nebraska, loved Johnny Cash, and was a very hard worker, Duke followed in his footsteps.
+Lassie like my mom who grew up in LA and was also a hard worker… (eight kids!), loved fashion, ice skating, and listening to Billie Holiday and Ella Fitzgerald; was an elegant and smart lady dog.
+Both were always by my side as I struggled along as a toddler with a cast up to my thigh from being kicked by a pony.
 Lassie’s painting will be coming soon.

 FOR THE LOVE OF OPAL: My dad and his wife were the human parents of Opal, who was the daughter of Pearl.
 She and Pearl grew up on small Arabian horse ranch in Northern California which was surrounded by horses, barn cats, chickens, another herding dog and the occasional cow.
 They had a large green yard with gardens as well as a pasture and acres to roam.
 When Opal passed away and I wanted to portray her in her new life in a field of green and colorful flowers, a place of happiness for her human parents who gave her a good life filled with love.

-SUMMER STRUTTING: I grew up on a small “farm” in suburbia Redding, CA. We had fruit and nut trees, a large vegetable garden, chickens, rabbits and the occasional farm animal (that us kids would always give adoring names which annoyed my); along with our favorite cat and dog friends that my mom would rescue.
+SUMMER STRUTTING: I grew up on a small “farm” in northern California.
+We had fruit and nut trees, a large vegetable garden, chickens, rabbits and the occasional farm animal (that us kids would always give adoring names which annoyed my dad); along with our favorite cat and dog friends that my mom would rescue.
 But it was the rooster and ‘Tom-Turkeys' that I remember well as they were relentlessly protective over their hens.
 It often felt like a courageous feat of survival to gather the eggs from these proud protectors!
 They were the gorgeous keepers of their realm and respect was well deserved and given, as their strut was impressive.

 POLISHED POLISH ARABS: Arabian horses are famous for loyalty to their keepers as well as beauty, stamina and endurance.
 My dad and his wife bred and raised these beautiful creatures during their retirement years.
 And although it was as much a business, the affection for them was also very personal.
 Isabella was the perfect example; never trained for riding, she was a beautiful bay who used to follow my dad around like a loyal pup feigning for his attention.
 She was gorgeous to watch run through the pasture with all the pride of an Arabian.
 My favorite was Ezekiel (Ziek) who had a gate that was smooth and solid.
 He and Lilly were the two remaining towards the end growing old together.
 When he passed, Lilly was adopted into a retirement pasture for aging horses where she lived her remaining days in a peaceful paradise with other horses.